Chironi/api-demo/README.md

 A Hub is a home automation device which networks together various Node home automation devices.
 I use the HATEOAS (https://spring.io/understanding/HATEOAS) pattern to exhibit the representation of related resources.
 The links object present in the response JSON provides a convenient way to discover the related resources.

+I use the HyperSQL as the in-process database.

 *Note: The Hub and Node tables are pre-populated with example data on application startup.*